x11-com/Vanilla-Dashboard/README.md

 ## Installation

 # Lando

-Plug & Play "Out-of-the-Box" on PHP compatible environments, alternatively the project includes a LAMP recipe for Lando - A Liberating Dev Tool For All Your Projects.
-The local development and DevOps tool trusted by professional developers across the galaxy.
-Free yourself from the mind-forged manacles of lesser dev tools.
-Save time, headaches, frustration and do more real work.
+You may either "plug and play" on PHP-compatible machines or build in a LAMP environment using the project's LAMP recipe for Lando - A Liberating Dev Tool For All Your Projects, which can be found here.
+If you want to learn more about the project, check out the FAQ.
+The use of local development and DevOps technologies by professional developers is widespread around the globe, while it is most prominent in the United States.
+Release oneself from the mental restrictions imposed by inadequate software for development.
+You may be able to save time, money, and frustration if you concentrate your efforts on the most important tasks.

 ![image](https://user-images.githubusercontent.com/6468571/152177774-25482b2a-f8cd-4f19-a221-97dc29212a2d.png)